A two-rung gate for AI-tested games

 Screenshots are how you catch a game that renders wrong, but a screenshot judged by a language model cannot block a merge.
 So the games on this site get tested twice: an LLM looks at every game each night, and a deterministic Playwright gate re-checks the invariants on every pull request.
 Here is why one rung was never enough.

-The games on this site are WebGL and Canvas2D, which means they fail in ways a unit test never sees: a board that renders off-screen, a control dock that a popup quietly covers, a 3D scene that silently never draws.
-You do not catch those by asserting on a return value.
-You catch them by looking.
-So the real question was not how to test a game.
+The games on this site run on WebGL and Canvas2D, so they break in ways a unit test never sees.
+A board renders off-screen.
+A popup quietly covers a control dock.
+A 3D scene silently refuses to draw.
+You don't catch that by asserting on some return value.
+You catch it by looking.
+So the real question was never how to test a game.
 It was how to let a machine look at one, and then how to trust what it saw enough to block a bad merge.
-The answer became two rungs, and the interesting part is why neither rung could do the job alone.
+The answer turned out to be two rungs, and the interesting part is why neither one could carry the load alone.

 What a broken game actually looks like